rafaelvitorr/mvc_template_in_php/README.md

 ## To start

-Change the bank in the config and BASE_URL file.
+Change the bank access in the config.php and BASE_URL file.

 Check the .htacess file too, if you are not able to access the fourth line.